Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 Mobile has surpassed actual desktop traffic.

-This tendency can only go up in 2016.
+This tendency can only go up.

 If you're not looking at conversions made from mobile devices, you'll be leaving a ton of money on the table.